eliasjohansson/graphql-api-boilerplate/README.md

 # GraphQL API Boilerplate
 Made this while trying out GraphQL.
-Was trying to make a GraphQL version of my other API boilerplate  [eliasjohansson/express-api-boilerplate](https://github.com/eliasjohansson/express-api-boilerplate)
+Meant to be a GraphQL version of my other API boilerplate  [eliasjohansson/express-api-boilerplate](https://github.com/eliasjohansson/express-api-boilerplate)